GLDNRMZ/GLDNRMZ-pdtraining/README.md

 ## GLDNRMZ-pdtraining

 Need a secure spot for some police training?
 Look no further.
 This script contains:
-*  Spawinging of some criminals to shoot for practice.
+*  Spawnging of some criminals to shoot for practice.
 *  A paramedic to revive you if you're gunned down.

 ## Add: